HariprasadPoojary/django-todo_app/README.md

 # DJANGO TODO APP

 DJango and DJango REST Framework based todo app
-A todo web application written with the goal of learning how to use DJango and DJango REST Framework as a Backend and HTML, CSS and JavaScript as Frontend
+A todo web application written with the goal of learning how to use DJango and DJango REST Framework as a Backend and HTML, CSS, JavaScript as Frontend

 ## Features:
 * Login